Logo Voyage

 History

 The ancient period saw the rise and fall of the first and second Chera empires, which were the only two periods when Kerala was united under a monarch.
 Kerala is mentioned in the writings of many Greek, Roman, Arabic, European and Jewish travelers and merchants from the 1st millennium BCE.
 It was known for the spices that were grown in the lush hills of the Western Ghats.
-During the Middle Ages, there were three powerful kingdoms - Kolathiri/Cherakal in the extreme north, Samuthiri/Zamorin in Calicut (north and central), Travancore in the south.
+During the Middle Ages, there were three powerful kingdoms - Kolathiri/Cherakal in the far north, Samuthiri/Zamorin in Calicut (north and central), Travancore in the south.
 The Portuguese were the first to discover a direct sea route between Lisbon and Calicut in Kerala, and this marked the beginning of European colonisation in the country.
-Soon the Dutch, French, Italians and British were all lured by the wealth of spices and silk, and came with the intention of forming colonies.
+Soon the Dutch, French, Venetians and British were all lured by the wealth of spices and silk, and came to establish colonies.
 The defeat of the Dutch by the Travancore Army at the Battle of Colachel, and the decline of Portuguese Empire and French problems in Europe, resulted in the British gaining the full influence in India, and the annexation of the Malabar region (Kolathiri and Samuthiri) into the British Madras Presidency.

-November 1st is celebrated as Keralappiravi (Birth of Kerala) Day (also observed as Malayalam Divasam or Malayalam Day).
+November 1 is celebrated as Keralappiravi (Birth of Kerala) Day (also observed as Malayalam Divasam or Malayalam Day).

 Kerala also played host to the first Jewish, Christian and Muslim communities of India.
 While the Jewish population declined following the establishment of Israel, Kerala still has a synagogue in Kochi.
 Kerala is known for its secularism and peaceful co-existence and brotherhood of the three major religions - Hinduism, Islam and Christianity.